๐Ÿ•Principles of Food Science

 Why This Matters

-Food safety hazards are the foundation of everything you'll learn in food science—from HACCP plans to quality control to regulatory compliance.
-You're being tested on your ability to identify hazards, understand why they're dangerous, and know how to prevent them.
-This isn't just about memorizing a list of bad things that can happen to food; it's about understanding the mechanisms behind contamination and the control points where you can intervene.
+Food safety hazards are the foundation of everything you'll study in food science, from HACCP plans to quality control to regulatory compliance.
+You need to identify hazards, understand why they're dangerous, and know how to prevent them.
+This goes beyond memorizing a list of bad things that can happen to food; it's about understanding the mechanisms behind contamination and the control points where you can intervene.

-The hazards fall into three classic categories—biological, chemical, and physical—but the exam will also test you on operational failures that allow these hazards to occur.
-Think of it this way: pathogens don't magically appear in food.
+The hazards fall into three classic categories: biological, chemical, and physical.
+But you'll also be tested on the operational failures that allow these hazards to occur.
+Pathogens don't magically appear in food.
 They get there through cross-contamination, time-temperature abuse, poor hygiene, and inadequate processing.
-Master the connections between hazard types and their causes, and you'll be ready for any FRQ that asks you to design a prevention strategy or analyze a foodborne illness outbreak.
+Master the connections between hazard types and their causes, and you'll be ready for any question that asks you to design a prevention strategy or analyze a foodborne illness outbreak.

 Biological Hazards: The Living Threats